 GCSE Drama comprises of three components:

 Component 2 – Devising Drama.
 Practical and Log Book.
-Learners are assessed on either acting or design having participated in the creation, development and performance of a piece of devised theatre in response to a stimulus set by the exam board.
+Year 10/11.
+Learners are assessed on either acting or design having participated in the creation, development and performance of a piece of devised theatre in response to a selection of stimuli.

 For additional information relating to the Drama curriculum at Key Stage 4 please email